Subscribe to the Moving to Portland Newsletters

 • 5Shopping and Services Number of supermarkets: 0.
 Number of health club: 0.
 Number of coffee shops: 1.
 A number of small shops to include a drug store are located on N. Mississippi Avenue and none of them are national chains.
 The Rebuilding Center is the place to find bargains for home remodeling.
 Boise is lacking a food market.

-• Eating Out A paradise of eating with such establishments as Gravy, Lovely Hula Hands, Lorenzo's, and 5-6 others for eating.
-Visit Willamette Weeks' Restaurant Guide by Neighborhood for a list of eating places in Boise.
-One of our favorite restaurants is Mississippi Pizza because they have live music, gluten-free pizza and gluten-free beer.
+• Eating Out A paradise of eating with such establishments as Gravy, Lorenzo’s, and many others on Mississippi Street.
+Visit Willamette Weeks’ Restaurant Guide by Neighborhood for a list of eating places in Boise.
+One of our favorite restaurants is Mississippi Pizza because they have live music, gluten-free pizza, and gluten-free beer.

 • Public Library The closest branch library of the Multnomah County Library system is the North Portland at 512 N. Killingsworth Street.
 This is about ten blocks from Boise's north boundary.

-• Who Lives in Boise Census figures show a diverse group with ethic backgrounds and occupations but that is changing as the neighborhood's diversity is changing.
+• Who Lives in Boise Census figures show many ethnic backgrounds and occupations but that is changing as the neighborhood’s diversity is changing.
 In Census 2000 the non-white population was 64.3% and in Census 2010 it had dropped to 35.2%.
 The median age of a resident is just 32.

-• 6Biking Quality is low.
-The neighborhood has four miles of bike lanes.
+• 6Biking The neighborhood has two miles of bike lanes.
 Bicycle Trip Planner will map a route for you and just provide a starting point address and your destination address.

 Map of the Boise Neighborhood